Curacao Visitors Guide

 Traveling to the island by air is easy, with daily flights from Europe, North America, and South America to Curacao International Airport (CUR).
 From North America you’ll have your choice of American Airlines, United, Delta, Jetblue, and more.
 The most popular European option is, of course, the Dutch airline KLM Royal Dutch Airlines.

-Before arriving, make sure to fill out your Embarkation-Disembarkation (ED) Card and know what you can bring with you through customs.
+Before arriving, make sure to fill out your Digital Immigration Card (DI Card) and know what you can bring with you through customs.
+The DI Card is mandatory for all international visitors and must be completed within 7 days (minimum 48 hours) before arrival.
+The form is free to fill out, so beware of unofficial websites charging fees.
 These are similar to customs restrictions around the world.

 Search for great deals on flights here.